xyanjun02/tp/docs/DeveloperGuide.md

 - Handles user interactions.
 - Displays internship data and the results of executed commands.
 - Provides a responsive and intuitive interface for the user.
+- Provides static methods for other components to utilise.

 ### 4. Storage